siddharthsonii/Interview-Prep-AI-MERN/README.md

 - The **Tech Stack** section excludes JWT and bcrypt since they are related to authentication, which was not included per your request.
 - The **Usage** section is tailored to reflect the features starting from role-based sessions.
 - The **API Endpoints** section omits authentication-related routes to align with the requested scope.
-- Replace `https://github.com/your-username/ai-interview-prep-app.git` with your actual repository URL.
-- Replace `https://example.com/gemini-api` with the actual Gemini API documentation link (if available).
-- The `.env` file excludes `JWT_SECRET` since authentication is not included.

 If you need further adjustments or want to include specific details, please let me know!